truenas/charts/test/filecoin/1.0.0/app-readme.md

-Chia Network
+Filecoin Network
 =====

-[CHIA](https://www.chia.net/) is a new blockchain and smart transaction platform that is easier to use, more efficient, and secure.
+Filecoin is a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably over time.